Scholarships in Science, Technology, Engineering, and Mathematics Program (S-STEM)

 The Program offers three tracks: Track 1: Institutional Capacity Building, Track 2: Design and Development Single Institution, and Track 3: Design and Development Multi-Institutional Consortia.
 Please [click here] to view the S-STEM solicitation containing details on the Program.

-The Quality Education for Minorities (QEM) Network, with funding through the National Science Foundation will conduct an information and proposal development workshop, for 2- and 4-year minority-serving institutions (MSIs).
+The Quality Education for Minorities (QEM) Network, with funding through the National Science Foundation will conducted an information and proposal development workshop, for 2- and 4-year minority-serving institutions (MSIs).

-The Workshop will provide guidance to two-person institutional faculty teams to enable their submission of competitive S-STEM proposals in the FY 2018 competition.
-The two-day workshop, supported by a QEM grant from NSF, will take place on Friday-Saturday, February 23-24, 2018, at the Hilton Baltimore BWI Airport Hotel located at 1739 West Nursery Road, Linthicum Heights, MD.
+The Workshop provided guidance to two-person institutional faculty teams to enable their submission of competitive S-STEM proposals in the FY 2018 competition.
+The two-day workshop, supported by a QEM grant from NSF, took place on Friday-Saturday, February 23-24, 2018, at the Hilton Baltimore BWI Airport Hotel located at 1739 West Nursery Road, Linthicum Heights, MD.